rUngruh/Dataset_Sample_Processing/README.md

 ### Citation
 If this subset is used, please cite the original [MLHD dataset](https://ddmal.music.mcgill.ca/research/The_Music_Listening_Histories_Dataset_(MLHD)/), [MLHD+](https://musicbrainz.org/doc/MLHD+) and our paper (see below)
 ```
+Robin Ungruh, Alejandro Bellogín, Dominik Kowald, and Maria Soledad Pera.
+2025.
+Impacts of Mainstream-Driven Algorithms on Recommendations for Children Across Domains: A Reproducibility Study.
+In 19th ACM Conference on Recommender Systems (RecSys ’25), September 22–26, 2025, Prague, Czech Republic.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3705328.3748160
 ```

 ## Bookcrossing

-The Bookcrossing dataset used in the [RecSys 2025 paper]().
+The Bookcrossing dataset used in the [RecSys 2025 paper](https://doi.org/10.1145/3705328.3748160).
 This dataset includes an annotation of genres as per the Goodreads dataset for each book.
 For the code used to generate the data samples, we refer to [the original code](https://github.com/rUngruh/2025_RecSys_Reproducibility)

 ### Process Datasets